lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Wyverns and Chromalisks

-Here a closer look at the alchemy tree must be made: while drakes are descendants of dragons, [Dragon Scale Shield](https://wiki.spiralknights.com/Dragon_Scale_Shield) is a 5-star upgrade - by this logic [Wyvern Scale Shield](https://wiki.spiralknights.com/Wyvern_Scale_Shield) could be a specie being at transition of dragons to drakes, but this logic fails if mythological interpretations of those species are to be considered, as drakes and wyverns do not belong to a single habitat, one being terrestrial and other aerial.
+Here a closer look at the alchemy tree must be made: while drakes are descendants of dragons, [Dragon Scale Shield](https://wiki.spiralknights.com/Dragon_Scale_Shield) is a 5-star upgrade - by this logic [Wyvern Scale Shield](https://wiki.spiralknights.com/Wyvern_Scale_Shield) could be a species being at transition of dragons to drakes, but this logic fails if mythological interpretations of those species are to be considered, as drakes and wyverns do not belong to a single habitat, one being terrestrial and other aerial.

 <!--Another perspective is found in the alchemy path and continuous disclosure of ancestry and relations though gear star upgrades.
 Considering again real world definition of drakes, with addition of tortoises, the latter could be further evolution of drakes.
 Taking this in account, as well as dragon set alchemy path, [Omega shell](https://wiki.spiralknights.com/Omega_Shell) could mean that tortomega are a different specie, related to both dragons and tortoise, based on its naming scheme.-->